1587/speaking-exam/00-part5.md

-for example,if you are in the position of dealing with customer complains, you can't learn through a textbook. but when you get practical experience handing real complains, then you learn how to deal with customer complains more efficiently.
+for example,if you are in the position of dealing with customer complains, you can't learn through a textbook. but when you get practical experience handing real complains, then you will learn how to deal with customer complains more efficiently.

 that's why i think relevant work experience is more important when hiring employees.